kennizen/e-commerce-backend/README.md

 Once you enter PgAdmin click on `Add New Server` then under `General` provide a name for your connection.
 Then move to `Connection` tab there `Host name/address` will be `postgres` as the database is running inside docker so this is the container's name. `Maintenance database` will be `ecommerce`. `Username` and `Password` will be `postgres`.
 Save the connection and you should be connected to the database inside docker.

 So there you have it.
-Now you can start creating your beautiful frontend mockups for an ecommerce application.
+Now you can start creating your beautiful frontend mockups for an e-commerce application.